yangccuc/yangccuc.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Titing, I'm 3rd year PhD Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/).
+I'm Titing, I'm a 4th year PhD Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/).
 I am fortunate to be advised by Professor Prakash Mirchandani and Professor Michael L. Hamilton.
 Before joining Katz, I obtained my B.S. degrees in Mathematics and Applied Mathematics from [Zhejiang Univeristy](https://www.zju.edu.cn/english/).

 My research interests are broadly related to pricing, prescriptive analytics, and market design.